mindsdb/mindsdb/mindsdb/integrations/handlers/duckdb_handler/README.md

 ## Implementation
 This handler was implemented using the `duckdb` python client library.

+### DuckDB version
+The DuckDB handler is currently using the `0.7.1.dev187` pre-relase version of the python client library.
+In case of issues, make sure your DuckDB database is compatible with this version.
+See the DuckDB handler [requirements.txt](requirements.txt) for details.

 The required arguments to establish a connection are:

 * `database`: the name of the DuckDB database file.
 May also be set to `:memory:`, which will create an in-memory database.